gvwilson/thirdbit/src/fiction/iffy/index.md

 "Gave her headaches somethin' fierce.
 Wouldn't ever see a doctor about it, though."

-He took another samosa from the box on the seat between them and offered it to Iffy.
+He offered her another samosa from the box on the seat between them.
 When she shook her head he took a bite himself.
 "Din't have any reason to think about it 'til word came down there was gonna be a package for her.